TrevisanGMW/gt-tools/README.md

 for example: modeling, rigging, utilities, etc…

-For help on how to use these scripts, click on the “Help” button at the top right of their window (within Maya) or check their documentation by going to the <a href="./docs">"docs"</a> folder.
-For changelog read the text at the top of the tool init file (just open the “.py” file using any text editor, such as notepad)
+For help on how to use these scripts, click on the “Help” button at the top right of their window (within Maya) or check their documentation by going to the <a href="./docs">docs</a> folder.
+For changelog see the <a href="https://github.com/TrevisanGMW/gt-tools/releases">releases</a> page.

 All of these items are supplied as is.
 You alone are solely responsible for any issues.
 Use at your own risk.
 Hopefully these scripts are helpful to you as they are to me.